Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 SRT employs a listener (server) / caller (client) model.
 The data flow is bi-directional and independent of the connection initiation - either the sender or receiver can operate as listener or caller to initiate a connection.

-The protocol provides an internal multiplexing mechanism, allowing multiple SRT connections to share the same UDP port, providing access control functionality to identify the caller on the listener side.
+The SRT protocol provides an internal multiplexing mechanism, allowing multiple SRT connections to share the same UDP port, providing access control functionality to identify the caller on the listener side.
+This mechanism is exactly what QUIC DATAGRAM describes as a responsibility of the application protocol.

 Supporting forward error correction (FEC) and selective packet retransmission (ARQ), SRT provides the flexibility to use either of the two mechanisms or both combined,